Carl Sagan Prize for Science Popularization

 The Carl Sagan Prize for Science Popularization is an annual $5,000 award presented in honor of the late scientist Carl Sagan by Wonderfest, the San Francisco Bay Area Beacon of Science, to a scientist who has "contributed mightily to the public understanding and appreciation of science."

 The scientist receiving the prize must be a resident of one of the nine San Francisco Bay Area counties, and have "a history of accomplishment in scientific research."
 Though administered by nonprofit Wonderfest, the Sagan Prize was funded by Google in 2015, and by Annual Reviews in 2002 through 2010.
 (Lack of funding inhibited presentation of the Prize in the intervening years, 2011–2014.)

 Sagan Prize recipients

-The following have received the Carl Sagan Prize:
+The following people have received the Carl Sagan Prize: